akshitagupta15june/akshitagupta15june/README.md

 🥇 Individual outstanding performer of Intech Olympiad 2020.

-Software Development Intern at WAFERCHIPS TECHNO SOLUTIONS PVT LTD.

-🔭 I’m currently working as a project admin as well as mentor in StudentCode-in program 2020 and HakinCodes 2020.
+🔭 I worked as a project admin as well as mentor in StudentCode-in program 2020, HakinCodes 2020 and SLOP'2020.

 💬 Ask me about my experiences in IEEE and in #100daysofCode challenge as well as 100 days of programming learning path.